Alan-Cha/autoX-article/README.md

 Now that AutoX is watching the `httpbin` deployment, any change that we make to its trigger labels will cause AutoX to trigger a new experiment.

-We will trigger a new experiment by adding a new trigger label to the `httpbin` deployment.
+We will start a new experiment by adding a new trigger label to the `httpbin` deployment.

 ```bash
 kubectl label deployment httpbin app.kubernetes.io/version=1.0.0